The Importance of Communication for Medical Assistants

 Educating Patients

 Medical assistants can’t diagnose or treat patients, but they can educate patients about their treatment plans on the physician’s behalf.
+These are important in addressing patient concerns by providing clear explanations and support, ensuring patients feel heard and informed.
 As the doctor’s liaison, they help patients better understand recommendations.

 Skills for Success as a Medical Assistant